-- to enter upon permittee's premises in which a point source, water contaminant source, or wastewater treatment facility is located or in which any records are required to be kept under terms and conditions of the permit: - to have access to, or copy, any records required to be kept under terms and conditions of the permit - to inspect any monitoring equipment or method required in the pemult: - to inspect any collection, treatment, or discharge facility covered under the permit; and - to sample any wastewater at any point in the collection system or treatment process
+- a.
+To enter upon permittee's premises in which a point source, water contaminant source, or wastewater treatment facility is located or in which any records are required to be kept under terms and conditions of the permit; - b. to have access to, or copy, any records required to be kept under terms and conditions of the permit; c. to inspect any monitoring emirment or method required in the - to inspect any monitoring equipment or method required in the permit; to inspect any collection, treatment, or discharge facility covered - d to inspect any collection, treatment, or discharge facility covered under the permit; and to sample any wastewater at any point in the collection extern or - to sample any wastewater at any point in the collection system or treatment process.

-9 Permits Transferable
+9. Permits Transferable

-- Subject to Section (3) of 10 CSR 20-6.010 an operating permit may be transferred upon submission to the Department of an application to transfer signed by a new owner.
-Until such time as the permit is officially transferred, the original permittee remains responsible for complying with the terms and conditions of the existing permit.

-The Department, within thirty (30) days of receipt of the application - shall notify the new permittee of its intent to revoke and reissue or transfer the permit
+- a Subject to Section (3) of 10 CSR 20-6.010 an operating permit may be transferred upon submission to the Department of an application to transfer signed by a new owner.
+Until such time as the permit is officially transferred, the original permittee remains responsible for complying with the terms and conditions of the existing permit. - complying with the terms and conditions of the existing permit. b.
+The Department, within thirty (30) days of receipt of the application shall notify the new permittee of its intent to revoke and reissue or transfer the permit

-10/ Availability of Reports
+101 Availability of Reports

-Except for data determined to be confidential under Section 308 of the Act, and the Law and Missouri Clean Water Commission Regulation for Public Participation, Hearings and Notice to Governmental Agencies 10 CSR 20-6.020, all reports prepared in accordance with the terms of this permit shall be available for public inspection at the offices of the Department.
+Except for data determined to be confidential under Section 308 of the Act, and the Law and Missouri Clean Water Commission Regulation for Public Participation.
+Hearings and Notice to Governmental Agencies 10 CSR 20-6.020, all reports prepared in accordance with the terms of this permit shall be available for public inspection at the offices of the Department.
 As required by statute, effluent data shall not be considered confidential.
-Knowingly making any false statement on any such report shall be subject to the imposition of craninal penalties as provided in Section 204.076 of the Law.
+Knowingly making any false statement on any such report shall be subject to the imposition of criminal penalties as provided in Section 204.076 of the Law.
+11 Permit Modification

-Permit Modification

-- Subject to compliance with statutory requirements of the Law and Regulations and applicable Court Order, this permit may be modified, suspended, or revoked in whole or in part thiring its term for cause including, but not limited to, the following: - (i) violation of any terms or conditions of this permit or the Law. (ii) having obtained this permit by misrepresentation or failure to - disclose fully any relevant facts; - (iii) a change in any circumstances or conditions that requires either a temporary or permanent reduction or elimination of the authorized discharge, or - any reason set forth in the Law and Regulations. - The filing of a request by the permittee for a permit modification, revocation and reissurance, or termination, or a notification of planned changes or anticipated noncompliance, does not stay any permi
+- a.
+Subject to compliance will: statutory requirements of the Law and Regulations and applicable Court Order, this permit may be modified, suspended, or revoked in whole or in part during its term for cause including, but not limited to, the following: - (i) violation of any terms or conditions of this permit or the Law; (ii) having obtained this permit by misrepresentation or failure to - a change in any circumstances or conditions that requires either - a temporary or permanent reduction or elimination of the authorized discharge, or - (iv) any reason set forth in the Law and Regulations. - b.
+The filling of a request by the permittee for a permit modification, revocation and reissnance, or termination, or a notification of planned changes or anticipated noncompliance, does not stay any permit condition.